arun96/sketching/README.md

 # Overview
 All the code used for "Analyzing sketching and sampling approaches for fast and accurate long read classification".

-This README contains the reference implementations we built, details about the code and how to use it, scripts for running and extracting results from existing tools, and details about how to generate simulated reads and access the data we used.
+This README contains the unoptimized reference implementations we built, details about the code and how to use it, scripts for running and extracting results from existing tools, and details about how to generate simulated reads and access the data we used.
 Final updates, including any bug fixes and detailed analysis scripts and notebooks, are coming soon!

 # Sections
 - [Pre-prints, Posters and Presentations](#pre-prints--posters-and-presentations)